 People often avoid butter because they’re concerned about the calories or carbs in butter nutrition.
 Spoiler alert: Butter has no carbs!
 When it comes to calories, let’s see just how many calories in grass-fed butter nutrition.

-So butter may not provide you with protein or fiber, but it also doesn’t contain any sugar, carbs or health-hazardous trans fats.
+Butter may not really provide you with protein or fiber, but it also doesn’t contain any sugar, carbs or health-hazardous trans fats.
 People are often terrified of saturated fat, but when saturated fat is obtained from healthy sources in moderation, like grass-fed butter and coconut oil, it provides the body much-needed fuel and helps with blood sugar stability.

 Grass-Fed Butter vs. Ghee vs. Standard Butter

 Let’s look at how the different butter options like ghee and standard butter not sourced from grass-fed cows compare to grass-fed butter.
-I’ve written about ghee before, and I highly recommend it.
 Ghee has a unique nutrition profile without any lactose or casein, but it’s rich in short-chain and medium-chain fatty acids and butyrate.

-For people who are sensitive to lactose or casein, they can use ghee because the process has removed these allergens.
-If you’ve been told to stay away from dairy and butter, I personally would experiment with grass-fed ghee.
+For people who are sensitive to lactose or casein, they can use ghee because the process removes these allergens.
+If you’ve been told to stay away from dairy and butter, you can experiment with grass-fed ghee.

 Ghee has a higher smoke point than butter so ghee is more stable at high heat.
 Meanwhile, grass-fed butter is better for baking and cooking at lower temperatures.

-Science has also shown that milk (and therefore butter) from grass-fed cows is higher in conjugated linoleic acid, a seriously healthy immune booster and disease fighter.
-(5) Overall, butter from grass-fed cows is simply a much healthier choice than standard butter.
+Science has also shown that milk (and therefore butter) from grass-fed cows is higher in conjugated linoleic acid (CLA), a seriously healthy immune booster and disease fighter.
+Overall, butter from grass-fed cows is simply a healthier choice than standard butter.